Lesson 2 - Impacts

 Introduction

-In this module students learn about the impacts of the Little Ice Age—both common hazards such as food shortages and epidemics as well as complex risks such as conflict and economic depression.
+In this module students learn about the impacts of the Little Ice Age—both common hazards such as food shortages and epidemics well as complex risks such as conflict and economic depression.
 Many of these consequences remain relevant today, inviting comparisons between the effects of the LIA and the challenges of global warming.

 Presentation